 Of course, when that movie was made, Boseman was expected to return to the big screen, and the plot would continue from there.
 Ryan Coogler, the first film's writer and director, previously told Screen Rant he wanted to explore "what kind of king he is with experience and how that affects his performance in the stories."
 However, things obviously must change.

 While Marvel has not yet given specifics on how they will maneuver the tragic loss of Boseman, there are some hints at how the script will take shape.
 On Dec.
-10, 2020, Marvel Studios President Kevin Feige announced that they won't recast T'Challa, "(Boseman's) portrayal of T'Challa the Black Panther is iconic and transcends any iteration of the character in any other medium from Marvel's past, and it's for that reason, that we will not react the character.
-However, to honor the legacy that Chad helped us build, we want to continue to explore the world of Wakanda and all the rich and varied characters introduced in the first film."
+10, 2020, Marvel Studios President Kevin Feige announced that they won't recast T'Challa. "[Boseman's] portrayal of T'Challa the Black Panther is iconic and transcends any iteration of the character in any other medium from Marvel's past, and it's for that reason that we will not recast the character,” he said.
+“However, to honor the legacy that Chad helped us build, we want to continue to explore the world of Wakanda and all the rich and varied characters introduced in the first film."